Artisan Entrepreneurship Diploma

 Credits: 2

 The purpose of this course is to build upon the skills developed at the introductory level.
-Growth of individual style and independent research is expected.
-Experimentation with new materials, techniques and designs is encouraged.
-The development of creative expression and interpretation is vital to successful completion of this course.
+The growth of individual style and independent research is expected.
+Experimentation with new materials, techniques, and designs is encouraged.
+The development of creative expression and interpretation is vital for the successful completion of the course.

 • COMMUNICATIONS FOR ARTISTS